A national study of Australian 14-15 year olds has found that many young people have negative feelings and beliefs about gaining weight.

 The purpose of this chapter is to provide a ‘snapshot’ of how young people are faring in relation to eating problems at 14–15 years of age, the types of actions they take to control their weight and the association between those actions, particularly restrictive dieting, and physical and mental health outcomes.

-At age 14–15 3% of girls and 1% of boys met the criteria for being anorexic or bulimic.
+At age 14–15 3% of girls and 1% of boys met the diagnostic criteria for having anorexia nervosa or bulimia nervosa.

 One in two girls and one in five boys said that they had been afraid of gaining weight in the last four weeks.